SonerAbay/AWS-SageMaker-Groundtruth-Tracker-Slack-Bot/README.md

 # AWS SageMaker Groundtruth Slack Bot

-*This repo is created to track your private workforce on SageMaker Groundtruth.*
+*This repo is created to track the image labeling performance of your private workforce on SageMaker Groundtruth.*

 You need to create your own mysql server to make it work.
 You can delete send_telegram function in storeLabel if you are not interested in getting notified for every single labeling action.